mkoohafkan/mkoohafkan.github.io/_posts/2019-11-18-plotting-marginal-distributions-redux.md

 ![Realizations of a random walk with marginal distributions using ggridges](/images/2019-11-18-markov-marginal.png)

 And that's it!
 WAY easier than my old way.
+Note that if you place too many marginal distributions at once, you can get some [weird behavior]() in the axis extents set by `ggridges`.
+However, this is easy to work around by manually setting the x-axis limits using `ggplot2::coord_cartesian()`.